Albers School of Business and Economics

 The minimum length of time required to complete the joint degree program is four years for full-time students.
 The length of time required for completion of the joint degree program will be longer if the student is part-time and/or if the student must complete fundamental business classes for the graduate business degree.

 Students in the School of Law are required to complete 90 semester credits for the JD degree.
 The number of quarter credits required to complete the graduate business degree varies, depending upon which of the four degrees the student wishes to obtain in combination with the JD degree.
 In the joint degree program, students can satisfy the requirements for each degree by using a specified number of crossover credits chosen from a list of approved courses in each school.
-Of the 90 semester credits required for the JD degree, 12 semester credits can be satisfied by 18 quarter credits chosen from a list of specified graduate business degree courses (listed below).² Of the 55-73 quarter credits required for the MBA degree, 12 quarter credits can be satisfied by 8 semester credits chosen from a list of specified JD degree courses (listed below).³ Of the 45-63 quarter credits required for the MSF, or 46-88 for the MPAC degrees, 9 quarter credits can be satisfied by 6 semester credits chosen from the list of specified law courses.
+Of the 90 semester credits required for the JD degree, 12 semester credits can be satisfied by 18 quarter credits chosen from a list of specified graduate business degree courses (listed below).² Of the 55-73 quarter credits required for the MBA degree, 12 quarter credits can be satisfied by 8 semester credits chosen from a list of specified JD degree courses (listed below).³ Of the 45-63 quarter credits required for the MSF, 46-67 for the MIB, or 46-88 for the MPAC degrees, 9 quarter credits can be satisfied by 6 semester credits chosen from the list of specified law courses.
 Joint degree program students must complete all required courses for both the JD degree and the graduate business degree.